You are in: North America

 Learn more about Sage journals’ research impact through the following areas:

-With 982 journals now ranked in the JCR, Sage continues to experience consistent growth within the reports.
-81 Sage journals have received a top 10 category rank.
-323 titles are now ranked in the top 30% of the JCR, and 58% of Sage journals are ranked within the top half of their subject category.
-In the 2024 release SAGE publishes the market leading journal within 7 categories shown below.
+With 1,128 journals now ranked in the JCR, Sage continues to experience consistent growth in the reports.
+76 Sage journals have received a top 10 category rank.
+334 titles are now ranked in the top 30% of the JCR, and 56% of Sage journals are ranked within the top half of their subject category.
+In the 2025 release, SAGE publishes the market-leading journal within the 7 categories shown below.

-In the 2024 release Sage publishes the market-leading journal within 6 SSCI categories: Cultural Studies; Education, Special; Family Studies; Psychology, Psychoanalysis; Social Work; Women’s Studies.
+In the 2025 release, Sage publishes the market-leading journal within six SSCI categories: Cultural Studies, Education, Special, Family Studies, Geography, Psychology, Social, and Social Work.

-Over the last five years, Sage has seen a 5% increase in the number of titles in the SCI index, primarily due to strategic acquisitions and organic growth across the medical, engineering and technology disciplines, with Sage continuing to be one of the top five publishers of medical journals in the world.
-Sage’s coverage within SCI has 274 journals now ranked and 52 journals in the top 25% of their SCI category.
+Over the last five years, Sage has seen a 42% increase in the number of titles in the SCIE index, primarily due to strategic acquisitions and organic growth across the medical, engineering, and technology disciplines.
+Sage continues to be one of the top five publishers of medical journals in the world.
+Sage’s coverage within SCIE has 364 journals now ranked and 62 journals in the top 25% of their SCIE category.
 Sage publishes the market-leading journal in 1 SCIE category: Audiology & Speech-Language Pathology.

-In the 2024 release SAGE publishes the market-leading journal by 5 year Impact Factor in 9 categories: Education & Educational Research; Education, Special; Family Studies; Geography; Psychology, Multidisciplinary; Psychology, Social; Social Work; Sociology; Women’s Studies.
+In the 2025 release, SAGE publishes the market-leading journal by 5-year Impact Factor in 7 categories: Education, Special; Family Studies; Geography; Psychology, Psychoanalysis; Psychology, Social; Social Work; Sociology; Women’s Studies.

 Article-level metrics, including downloads and citations, are available and offer valuable insights into a researcher’s contribution to the discipline and the wider community.
 Furthermore, a full range of journal-level metrics, including downloads and impact data from abstracting and indexing services such as Google Scholar, Journal Citation Reports, and Scopus (where available), can be explored for each journal.